Image of quaint German town on the water

 Itinerary

-While in Germany you will have two vastly different home bases:
+While in Germany you will have two quite different home bases:

 Rathen, Germany

-You will spend the first 8 nights at the rustic Hinterland Hostel in Rathen, Germany.
-This lovingly renovated farmhouse and barn reflect a commitment to sustainability.
+You will spend 8 nights at the rustic Hinterland Hostel in Rathen, Germany.
+This lovingly renovated farmhouse and barn reflect a commitment to sustainability and a connection with the past.
 Hinterland Hostel is located in the middle of the stunning national park Sachsen Switzerland which houses many museums in the small villages throughout the park, including the world’s largest model railroad.
-Rathen is 40 minutes by S-Bahn to Dresden, a city which was more than 90% destroyed during WWII, seat of the Kingdom of Saxony, and Putin’s place of foreign service while he served in the KGB.
+Rathen is 40 minutes by S-Bahn from Dresden, a city which was well over 90% destroyed during WWII, the seat of the Kingdom of Saxony, and Putin’s place of foreign service while he served in the KGB.

 Day Location Activity